Vijay Ramu, MD, FACC | Cardiology

 Board Certifications: American Board of Internal Medicine, 1999; Certified in cardiac Electrophysiology, 2010

-Vijay Ramu, MD is Associate Professor of Medicine at East Tennessee State University's Quillen College of Medicine in Johnson City, in the Division of Cardiology as Director of its Cardiac Electrophysiology Program.
+Vijay Ramu, MD is Professor of Medicine at East Tennessee State University's Quillen College of Medicine in Johnson City, in the Division of Cardiology as Director of its Cardiac Electrophysiology Program.
 He also serves as the Director of the Cardiology Fellowship Program.

 After earning his medical degree from his native India, Dr. Ramu completed his residency in Internal Medicine and fellowship in Cardiology at East Tennessee State University.
 While there, he served as Chief Fellow during the 2008-2009 academic year.
 He subsequently completed an additional fellowship in Clinical Cardiac Electrophysiology at the University of Floridas College of Medicine.